rems-project/read-dwarf/README.md

 ## Auto-formatting

-To have auto-formatting you need exactly version 0.12 of `ocamlformat`.
+To have auto-formatting you need exactly version 0.15.1 of `ocamlformat` (as identified in `.ocamlformat`).
 For example one could do:

-`opam pin ocamlformat 0.12` and `opam install ocamlformat`.
+`opam pin ocamlformat 0.15.1` and `opam install ocamlformat`.

 Then you can use `make format` to format your code.
 Please always format before committing.